dobin/yookiterm-challenges/challenge12/challenge12.md

 ```

 GDB is now using GEF, to provide helpful tools when writing exploits.
 It will also show information
-like the content of registers on every breakpoint.
+like the content of registers on every breakpoint automatically.
+This includes the `registers`,
+and where they point to. `code` disassembly, which cannot be performed here (as at 0x41414141
+there is no code), and `threads` with the status of the program (we only use one thread).

 GDB debugging the program has been executed in the lower tmux window.
-It crashed with `RIP=0x41414141`.
+The top window, above `Legend`,
+is the python script output of `challenge12-exploit.py`.

+At the bottom, you can see it crashed with `RIP=0x41414141` because of a SIGSEGV, a segmentation fault.
 You can look around by using GDB commands.
-Once you are finished, exit gdb with `ctrl-d` or just `quit`.
+Once you are finished, exit gdb with `quit` or just `ctrl-d`.

 ## Notes on finding the offset for 64 bit

-RIP on x64 bit cannot be fully utilized - the top most bytes have to be zero.
+The 64 bit RIP register on x64 bit cannot be fully utilized - the top most bytes have to be zero.

 This means that if you overflow too much, RIP will be set to some kind of "default" value.
 It will
 look like this, using `offset=160`: